multi-objective/moocore/python/doc/source/index.rst

 This webpage documents the ``moocore`` Python package.
 There is also a  `moocore R package <https://multi-objective.github.io/moocore/r>`_.

-The goal of the **moocore** project (https://github.com/multi-objective/moocore/) is to collect fast implementations of core mathematical functions and algorithms for multi-objective optimization and make them available to different programming languages via similar interfaces.
+The goal of the **moocore** project (https://github.com/multi-objective/moocore/) is to collect and document fast implementations of core mathematical functions and algorithms for multi-objective optimization and make them available to different programming languages via similar interfaces.
 These functions include:

 * :ref:`Generate and transform nondominated sets <read_generate_transform_sets>`.
-* :ref:`Identifying and filtering dominated vectors <identifying_and_filtering_dominated_vectors>`.
+* :ref:`Identify and filter dominated vectors <identifying_and_filtering_dominated_vectors>`.
 * :ref:`Quality metrics <unary_quality_metrics>` such as (weighted) hypervolume, epsilon, IGD+, etc.
 * :ref:`Computation of the Empirical Attainment Function <empirical_attainment_function>`.
 The empirical attainment function (EAF) describes the probabilistic distribution of the outcomes obtained by a stochastic algorithm in the objective space.